Probability rules

 Learning objectives

-• Formulate statistical models using different probability distributions.
+• Formulating models using different probability distributions.

 Summary Probability Rules